Human resources in China

 In principle, any company located anywhere in the world may employ a Chinese person to physically work in China.
 However, the labor contract will not be regulated by relevant Chinese legislation unless it is entered into via an invested entity on the Chinese mainland.

 Hiring staff is one of the first key decisions a company will come across in China.
-Before employing significant numbers of employees, a company should first take into account all the issues introduced in this chapter.
+Before employing significant numbers of employees, a company should first take into account all the issues introduced in this section.
 It may be acceptable, or even sensible, to hire a few employees without investing money in developing handbooks, policies, and complex salary structures, but as a company grows, it needs to protect its interests and define employment relationships in a clear manner.
 This chapter discusses some options available to companies, introduces a few concepts unique to China, and covers some other critical points that should be addressed.

 Read our section on hiring employees in China to gain a proper understanding of the available options for your business.